 One of the best places to start is a SWOT analysis.
 To carry this out effectively, you’ll need to consider opportunities and threats, as well as strengths and weaknesses.

-Furthermore, it’s important that you consider these 4 elements not only at trust level but also in relation to each respective academy.
+Furthermore, you should consider these 4 elements not only at trust level but also concerning each respective academy.
 This will enable you to better identify any trends and patterns, ensuring you gain invaluable insights.

 Then it’s time to look back at budget monitoring records for the last full year.
 Again, comparing results between academies can be particularly fruitful.